eipiguy/jekyll-theme-nnesbitt/pages/projects.md

 | Model Trees | 😄 | 🥩 | 🐉 | ✈️ |
 | Handwriting | 🫤 | 🍞 | 🐉 | ✈️ |

+- Image Tournament - gamify prioritization from a folder of pictures
 - Iconography - custom icons, avatars, and etc for website and more
 - Jack of All Trades - 2 player, euchre-like, trick-taking game
 - SpaceWhales! - 2d kerbal space program without the construction